MozzaBotAlt/Labsim-Von-MozzaBot/README.md

 Usage of this software is for educational purposes and refer to other references for further understanding and information

 URL to Labsim:
-1. main: labsim.vercel.app
+1. Finalized: labsim.vercel.app

-2. beta: tinyurl.com/labsim-beta ('Experiment' branch)*
-3. gamma: tinyurl.com/labsim-gamma ('UI Enhancements' branch)*
+Experiment branches:
+1. "UI Enhancement": tinyurl.com/labsim-gamma
+2. "Backend": tinyurl.com/labsim-backend

 Bugs?
 Any ideas for improvements?
 Feedback?
 Tell us on: